osism/release/notes/3.0.0/NOTES.md

   the new OSISM CLI.
 The scripts will be removed in the next release.
 * The following services are currently not used and are deprecated and scheduled for removal as of now: Rundeck, Falco, Jenkins, Rundeck, Lynis, Trivy
+* Following the Kolla upstream, the haproxy group is deprecated as of now and will be removed in the future.
+The loadbalancer group is to be used for this purpose in the future.

 ## Conformance